SimoneCnt/ppdx/example-1brs/README.md

 receptor, the binding affinity (just a placeholder in this case), and the name of the template file.

-The file `config-ppdg.ini` helps configure ppdg, indicating where to find all executables or scripts.
+The file `config-ppdx.ini` helps configure ppdx, indicating where to find all executables or scripts.
 Not all of these are needed, it depends on which descriptors you want to compute.
 The python script `compute_descriptors.py` read the protein-protein info from the ppdb directory and compute the